Gabriel-Nunes/little_shelve/README.md

     docker-compose build web (only the 1st time) ./run_dev.sh

-Your books sharing system is suposed to be running on 0.0.0.0:8000.
+Your books sharing system is supposed to be running on 0.0.0.0:8000.

 >>>>>>> #### Have fun! 🤓